 An A level Japanese tutor makes the process of learning easier by providing students with dedicated, one-to-one support.

 A tutor targets key areas such as reading, writing, speaking and listening.
-In addition, tutors work methodically, ensuring students have a high level of understanding.
+In addition, Japanese language tutors work methodically, ensuring students have a high level of understanding.

 A level Japanese tuition provides a level of guidance that is often difficult to achieve in the classroom.
 Having an extra pair of eyes and ears, specifically when it comes to languages, is invaluable to identify and correct problem areas.

-An A level Japanese tutor encourages students to expand their awareness of Japanese culture through literature, film and anime.
+An A level Japanese tutor encourages students to expand their awareness of Japanese language and culture through literature and film.
 Students acquire a knowledge of the history and ethics of Japanese society.